ReDirection Program | Protect Children

 An Evidence Based Approach to Preventing Child Sexual Abuse Online

-ReDirection is a free, anonymous online self-help program that helps prevent child sexual abuse by supporting individuals who are at risk of harming children.
+ReDirection is an anonymous online self-help program designed to prevent child sexual abuse by supporting individuals who are at risk of harming children, including those using child sexual abuse material.

 The program reaches people early, at the moment of risk, and provides confidential support to stop harm before it occurs.